sp4ce-cowboy/DES/README.md

 Every single line of Java code here was written in Vim and Vim only.

 In promoting effect-free programming and immutability, an immutable delegation of the `ArrayList` class called `ImList` is used throughout the codebase.
+Only the main method outputs any information explicitly to the console, all other classes and methods return non-void values.
+Setter methods are banned and getter methods are discouraged.

 ### Usage